KolmogorovLab/Severus/README.md

 ### breakpoint_graph.gv

 The primary output is the breakpoint graph, like on the example above.
 Solid edges correspond to the fragments of the reference genome, (L: length C: coverage) and dashed colored edges correspond to non-reference connections from reads (R: number of support reads).
-Each breakpoint is defined by its coordinate and sign.
-Plus sign corresponds to connection to the left of breakpoint (reference coordinates), and minus - to the right.
+Each breakpoint is defined by its coordinate.

-If control is provided the default output contains only somatic SV calls.
-To add germline connections as well add `--germline`.

 ```
 # To convert gv format to svg